-The mission of the Greensboro Day School College Counseling program is to prompt self-reflection and personal growth among our students and help them find a university that is a good fit and will support their continued growth toward adulthood.
+The mission of the College Counseling Department at Greensboro Day School is to stimulate self-reflection and personal growth in our students and help each student find a school that is a good fit and will support his or her continued growth toward adulthood.

-GDS College counselors start to get to know students in their ninth-grade year so that when they formally begin the college process students and college counselors already have an established relationship.
-College counselors support students by educating them about the skills they will need for a successful college search process: organization and planning, interviewing, essay writing, and decision making.
-We offer programming and resources to students and families that will guide them through the entire process.
+Beginning in 9th grade, the College Counseling staff connects with students formally through First-year Foundations and informally through sports, clubs and the arts, so that when students start the college process, we have already established a relationship.
+Continuing in 10th and 11th grade, we educate students about the skills they will need for a successful college-search process: organization and planning, interviewing, essay writing and decision making.
+We offer resources to students and families that will guide them through the entire process.

-Applying to college is not only about finding a school that is the “right fit” but also about self-discovery.
-The process of inquiry and transition challenges students to think outside of the box and explore options they may not have previously considered.
-Throughout junior and senior year, students will become increasingly responsible for managing their college search.
-As students take ownership of this process, they continue to learn how to think critically, communicate effectively, self-advocate, and build relationships.
-These are the very skills that will help them make a successful transition from high school to college life and beyond.
+We believe that the college-search process is rooted in self-discovery and focused on finding a school that is the right fit for the student- academically, socially, and financially.
+Throughout this time of inquiry and transition, students will learn to think creatively and explore options they may not have previously considered.
+Throughout their junior and senior years, students will become increasingly responsible for managing their college search.
+As students take ownership of the process, with the support of parents, advisors and college counselors, they will develop their critical thinking, effective communication, self-advocacy and relationship building skills.
+These skills are vital as they transition from high school to college life and beyond.